Graylab/FLAb/README.md

 ## Contributions & Bug reports

 FLAb is a living benchmark: We are motivated to continually expand the antibody fitness data utilized and methods evaluated.
 We invite contributions and encourage contributors to add data or test new models (e.g. ESM-2, CDConv, ProNet, MaSIF, MIF, CARP, ProtBERT, UniRep, ProteinBERT).
+To make contributions, either submit a [pull request](https://github.com/Graylab/FLAb/pulls) or email `mchungy1@jhu.edu` for help on how to integrate your data into FLAb.

 If you run into any problems while using FLAb, please create a [Github issue](https://github.com/Graylab/FLAb/issues) with a description of the problem and the steps to reproduce it.